Fluence Energy Inc. (FLNC) Stock Could Soon Reward Patient Investors

 Sponsored

-The stock witnessed a 26.90% loss in the last 1 month and extending the period to 3 months gives it a 101.37%, and is 12.82% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.00% over the week and 8.06% over the month.
+The stock witnessed a 51.65% loss in the last 1 month and extending the period to 3 months gives it a 61.90%, and is -5.82% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 11.56% over the week and 8.92% over the month.

 Fluence Energy Inc. is expected to release its quarterly report on 05/10/2023.The EPS is expected to grow by 54.20% this year.